evawateva33/MappingEvictionTrends/README.md

 Mapping Eviction Trends in the City of Patterson
 # MappingEvictionTrends

+USING THE GITHUB PLATFORM IS ADVISED BUT IF YOU INSIST:

 **In order to pull the repository to your local computer:**